SergioLoIacono/starter-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a postdoctoral researcher in Sociology at Utrecht University.
-My work mostly investigates how we can build sustainable societies that foster cooperation, while identifying the institutional and environmental settings that can facilitate such an outcome.
-In my research, I evaluate the role of social networks and ecological factors (e.g., economic inequality and redistribution, sanctioning institutions) in the emergence of trust and pro-sociality, paying particular attention to discriminated minorities and their integration in the society.
+My work mostly investigates how we can build sustainable societies that foster cooperation, while identifying what institutional and environmental factors can facilitate such an outcome.

+I focus on the role of social networks, economic inequality, redistribution, and sanctioning institutions in the emergence of trust and pro-sociality, paying particular attention to discriminated minorities and their integration in the society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_SLI.pdf" "newtab" >}}CV{{< /staticref >}}.